Timeline of women's sports: Early history

 2134–2000 BCE – Illustrations on Egyptian temple walls from the Eleventh Dynasty showed women exercising and playing ball games.

 6th century BCE – The Heraean Games were the first recorded women's athletic competition, held in the stadium at Olympia.

+396 BCE – Cynisca became the first woman to win at the Olympic Games; she employed male charioteers to drive the horses she trained and entered her team at the Olympics, where it won in the four-horse chariot race (tethrippon Greek: τέθριππον).

 368 BCE – Spartan charioteer Euryleonis won the two-horse chariot races in that year's Olympic games.
 A bronze statue was erected in Sparta in her honour.

 2nd century CE – Contemporary writers and historians described female gladiators fighting in Rome.

 25–220 – Han Dynasty-era frescoes depict women playing the ancient game of Tsu Chu.
 There are a number of opinions about the dates of the frescoes with the earliest estimates around 5000 BCE.

 1296 – At a Christmas feast for Edward I of England, an acrobat named either Maud or Matilda Makejoy performed acrobatic feats as part of the entertainment.

 Pre-Columbian era – In the Americas, women from many indigenous tribes participated in sports such as foot races, swimming, stick and ball games, and wrestling contests.
 Starting in the 16th century, however, European settlers and colonial influence gradually began limiting athletic opportunities for indigenous women, particularly as Europeans tried to forcibly assimilate indigenous people into Western culture.

 1493 – When Italian noblewoman Beatrice d'Este visited Venice, a regatta was held in which fifty peasant women competed.

 1567 – Mary, Queen of Scots became the first recorded woman to play golf in Scotland at Musselburgh Links.

 18th century

 1722 – English champion boxer Elizabeth Wilkinson won her first public bout, after challenging a local woman to a fight.

 1745 – The first recorded women's cricket match took place in Surrey, England.
 By the second half of the eighteenth century, women's cricket matches played between local teams became common in the South East of England.

 1768 – A French woman named Madame Bunel played a highly publicized tennis match against the English Mr. Tomkins.
 After three sets, she defeated him 2–1, subsequently winning again in a rematch 11 days later.

 1780 – At the American horse racing track of Hempstead Plains, Long Island, a three-day equestrian event included a competition for women riders.

-1781 – As archery became a popular sport for aristocracy in England, upper-class women and men competed in archery contests and created archery societies such as the Toxophilite Society.
+1781 – As archery became a popular sport for the aristocracy in England, upper-class women and men competed in archery contests and created archery societies such as the Toxophilite Society.

-1784 – Elizabeth Thible of France was the first women to fly in a hot air ballon.
+1784 – Élisabeth Thible of France was the first woman to fly in a hot-air balloon.

 1790s – An annual women's association football competition was held in Mid-Lothian, Scotland.